 Sessions usually last 90 minutes and can also be over the telephone.

-What else can you expect from the conflict coach?
+What else can you expect from coaching in conflict resolution?

 The coach will help you to:

 - Discover and understand the underlying factors that are contributing to the dispute

 - Move through any rough spots you experience when dealing with conflict

 - Explore what “sets you off” through focused questions and observations